Donald Spector

 Research

-My research interests in theoretical physics have focused largely on supersymmetry.
-Currently, I am interested in supersymmetric quantum mechanics with a central charge, which provides a window into BPS and duality in new contexts, and in number theoretic approaches to the Hagedorn temperature.
-Other areas of interest of mine include Q-balls, exactly solvable systems, magnetic monopoles and other topological solitons, anyons, sigma models, exact results in supersymmetric field theories, p-adic string theories, the connections between supersymmetry and mathematics, and partial supersymmetry.
+My research in theoretical physics has frequently focused on supersymmetry.
+This has led me to a consideration of supersymmetric quantum mechanics with a central charge, which provides a window into BPS and duality in new contexts, and in number theoretic approaches to the Hagedorn temperature.
+Other areas of interest of mine include Q-balls, exactly solvable systems, shape invariance, magnetic monopoles and other topological solitons, anyons, sigma models, exact results in supersymmetric field theories, p-adic string theories, the connections between supersymmetry and mathematics, and partial supersymmetry.
 I am especially interested in the application of supersymmetry to non-supersymmetric models.
-I have supervised student research on such topics as time-dependent quantum mechanics and simulated annealing.
+Additionally, I have supervised student research on such topics as time-dependent quantum mechanics, simulated annealing, and quantization of pseudoclassical systems .

-Outside physics, my research covers many cross-discplinary areas.
-I am investigating the use of ideas from physics to provide analytical tools to understand evolution and extinction, obstacles to efficiency in economic markets, and the principles underlying computational complexity classes.
+My research activities also cover many cross-discplinary areas.
+With Antal Spector-Zabusky, I have developed and implemented a graphical halftoning algorithm that employs a maximum entropy principle.
+I am investigating the use of ideas from physics to provide analytical tools to the principles underlying computational complexity classes.
 I have also developed a systems analysis of weapons of mass destruction and an interpretation of Waiting for Godot that is based on the tension between the Copenhagen and Many Worlds Interpretations of quantum mechanics.
+More recently, I have turned my attention to music, looking at connections between the mathematical formulation of the vacuum and the music of John Cage, and examining various mathematical interpretations of Terry Riley's piece In C. In a lengthier work, I examine ways in which ideas from physics and the theory of information can inform philosophical questions associated with music, including ontological, aesthetic, and experiential aspects.

 Additional Information

-Here are some selected links about a few of the other things that I've done:
+Here are some selected links about a few other aspects of my career:

 Go to the Physics Department Home Page or head to the HWS home page.

-This page was last modified February 12, 2008, in case you're keeping track.
+This page was last updated 16 September 2021, in case you're keeping track.